 Why Do We Use A Series?

 As we have already explained, primarily to clear up confusion for those who have been taught falsely about conversion.
 Additionally, to help those whom we teach to understand enough to resist other false teaching that friends and family may introduce after hearing about their decision to be baptized biblically.
-We do not want someone to be baptized only to become a part of a church that does indeed teach wrong things about topics as vital as conversation.
+We do not want someone to be baptized only to become a part of a church that does indeed teach wrong things about topics as vital as conversion.
 If we are studying with a non-religion person, perhaps the second reason would still apply and perhaps it would not, or if it did apply, perhaps to a much lesser extent.
 In that case, we might well decide to baptize someone much more quickly.

 Must We Use A Series?